+Once an assignment is due it is closed in Canvas and work cannot be submitted through Canvas.
+Attaching files to the "comments" is not allowed and those files will be ignored.
 See below for the Late Policy(don't be late) and the Cheating Policy (don't cheat) Project Compiling Policy The expectation is that your Java code submitted for Projects will compile.
 For all of the Projects, if the code submitted does not compile, or if the instructor's tester used to test the classes submitted does not compile, the assignment is a 0.
 The only edits that will be made to get the program to compile is to remove the -# that Canvas adds to the file name when there are additional submissions and the package statement Exams/Quizzes:

 See Canvas for Quiz/Exam Information.
 Details are usually posted 1 week ahead of the quiz/exam day.
 Note the Class Schedule for the timing of the Quizzes/Exams.
 If you are late for a quiz/exam you will only have the time until the scheduled end of the quiz/exam.
 If you know ahead of time that you will miss an exam, please make arrangements with the instructor.
 The format of the quizzes/exams will be different (multiple choice, hand write a program, write a program on the computer).
-The format/content will be reviewed a week prior to the quiz/exam See below for the Cheating Policy (don't cheat) Cheating Policy (Don't Cheat!):
+The format/content will be reviewed a week prior to the quiz/exam See below for the Cheating Policy (don't cheat) Fall 2024 Syllabus - ver 0.2 Cheating Policy (Don't Cheat!):

 You must work alone on the Projects, In-Class Labs, and Homework.
 Working with someone is considered cheating.
 Taking a file that someone else created is considered cheating.
 Having your neighbor work on your computer is considered cheating.
 Collaborating on logic is cheating.
 Cheating is not allowed.
 For the Programming Labs, asking the instructor for hints is not considered cheating.
 It is ok to email a Java file to the instructor to ask for assistance.
 But, don't expect a response after 10:15 pm on any night.
 Cheating is also not allowed on Quizzes and Exams.
 If you have a question during a quiz/exam ask the instructor.
-Fall 2023 Syllabus - ver 0.0 All parties involved in cheating (including the one who shares) will be dealt with according to the school's policy on cheating.
+All parties involved in cheating (including the one who shares) will be dealt with according to the school's policy on cheating.
 The penalty can range from 0 on the assignment to F for the course.
 NOTE: you have permission to use the instructor's demo .java files, in whole or in part, for your programming labs and programming projects (just cite that in a comment in the code) and you have permission to use the code the instructor writes on the whiteboard (just cite that in a comment in the code) and you have permission to use the code in the book, in while or in part (just cite that in a comment in the code).
 Late Policy Don't submit work late!

 According to the RVCC Catalog, students are not to be penalized for 1 week of absences.
 To accommodate this, at the end of the semester the lowest homework and the lowest programming lab will be dropped.
 "Life Happens" According to the RVCC Catalog, students are not to be penalized for 1 week of absences.
-To accommodate this, at the end of the semester the lowest homework, the lowest programming lab and the lowest Data Structures lab will be dropped.
+To accommodate this, at the end of the semester the lowest homework and the lowest programming lab will be dropped.
 That handles "life happens".
 Extra Credit: